We Are The Reno Jazz Orchestra

 This year the Reno Jazz Orchestra is celebrating our 20th Anniversary of keeping jazz and alive and vibrant in Northern Nevada.

-To meet the continued population growth and to provide more cultural and educational opportunities to our community, this is the time to expand and enrich RJO's performance and educational programs.And we can with your help through our RJO Partners Program, Corporate Sponsorship, or Annual Jazz Legacy Donation program.
+To meet the continued population growth and to provide more cultural and educational opportunities to our community, this is the time to expand and enrich RJO's performance and educational programs.And we can with your help through our RJO Partners Program, Corporate Sponsorship, or Circle of Friends donation program.

 By supporting Reno's premier jazz orchestra, you are helping us fulfill our mission of performing and preserving one of America's only indigenous art forms – big band jazz.